 - A commitment to practicing safe work habits

-Where Can I Learn How to This Type of Work?
+Where Can I Learn How to Do This Type of Work?

 You can start learning how to do auto body work in a number of different ways.
 Formal training programs that provide classroom instruction in addition to hands-on practice can be found at many post-secondary trade and technical schools, community colleges, and even some high schools.

 It's important to understand that most auto body technicians now train for their careers by getting a formal education in the trade (often from an accredited school and/or program).
-The most widely recognized accrediting organization for auto body repair programs is the National Automotive Technicians Education Foundation (NATEF).
+The most widely recognized accrediting organization for auto body repair programs is the ASE Education Foundation.

 What Does It Cost to Learn the Trade?